 When recording a piano, the piano itself is only the first part of the equation.
-Other important factors are: piiano setup (tuning, adjustment, etc), microphone types and placement, room characteristics, and any audio processing such as equalizing and compression.

-In Virtual Pianist, all of these factors are combined into Character presets that offer 6 distinct piano models ranging from soft-natural-ambient to hard-artificial-direct.
-The table below provides guidance as to what each Character represents and how you can make the most of it (see table on the next page):
+Other important factors are: piano setup (tuning, adjustment, etc), microphone types and placement, room characteristics, and any audio processing such as equalizing and compression.
+In Virtual Pianist, all of these factors are combined into Character presets that offer 5 distinct piano models ranging from soft-natural-ambient to hard-artificial-direct.
+The tables on the following pages provide guidance as to what each Character represents and how you can make the most of these.